Silvia and Greg

 Why a Simple Place Matters So Much

 You know what?
 There’s this idea of a “third place.”
 It’s not your home (that’s your first place) and it’s not your work (your second).
-It’s that other spot where you find your community, where you can be: a coffee shop, a pub, a local park.
+It’s that other spot where you find your community, where you can just be.
+A coffee shop, a pub, a local park.
 For so many of us, Los Alcatraces was our third place in Cozumel.

 When you’re on a dive trip, you’re in a different headspace.
 You’re not thinking about spreadsheets or what to make for dinner.
 Your world shrinks down to tides, tank pressure, and surface intervals.
 Being around other people on that same wavelength is… well, it’s everything.
 You don’t have to explain your obsession.
 They just get it.